 In the sea of language learning apps, have you come across DW and Readle?
 Were you wondering which of those might help you learn German more efficiently?

-You don’t need to spend much time checking them out, just take a little of your time reading this review about Deutsche Welle vs. Readle.
+You don’t need to spend much time checking them out – just take a little of your time reading this review about Deutsche Welle vs. Readle.

-Readle focuses on the best learning experience possible – both in learning new words and grammar, as well as practicing what you’ve already learned.
-You can see the translation of every single word by clicking on it and listen to both pronunciation and the full story with adjustable speed, recorded by a native speaker.
-To make sure you pay attention and have some fun, you can try out the quiz after each story.
+Readle focuses on the best learning experience possible, both in learning new words and grammar rules as well as practicing what you’ve already learned.
+You can see the translation of every single word by clicking on it and listen to the full story recorded by a native speaker with proper pronunciation.
+To make sure you have some fun and pay attention at the same time, you can try out the quiz after each story.

-There are many learning sources out there on the World Wide Web, but they often cover the same content, which is conversations in everyday situations.
-That is obviously extremely important and those apps are very helpful.
-Readle concentrates on all the other things, that take place in our lives, which the other apps don’t include, while at the same time, you learn interesting facts about the world.
+There are many learning sources online, but they often cover the same content, which is conversations in everyday situations.
+That is obviously extremely important, and those apps are very helpful.
+However, Readle concentrates on all the other things that take place in our lives – which many other apps might not include.

-+ 3 stories for free every week
+- 3 stories for free every week

-+ adjustment of audio-speed
+- adjustment of audio-speed

-+ Context-based translation of each word
+- context-based translation of each word

-+ Some grammar points
+- grammar points

-+ Saving your favorite stories
+- having your favorite stories

-+ great and fast support
+- great and fast support